chinathaip/chinathaip/README.md

 Senior IT Student
 -----------------

 I've been coding since high school when I was taking IGCSE Computer Science.
-On my sophomore year, I had an opportunity to dadjaodadjad
+On my sophomore year, I had an opportunity to work as Android Developer at LINE MAN Wongnai.
+I'm currently exposing myself to other aspects in software development like Backend, DevOps, and Data pipeline.

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [cartoonabe@gmail.com](mailto:cartoonabe@gmail.com)
-* 🧠  I'm learning Kafka, Websocket, Go

 ### Skills